 As for me its not about "how well something can be created" its about exploration, adventure and challenging myself to to veiw the world differently.
 For after all I say, the mediums are my children therefore it would be wrong to pick a faverioute!.

-Yet this conundrum led to a new beginning for my practice, exploring the communities and places that lay on my doorstep in Craigmillar rather than the landscapes further afield.
-Exploring the local parks taking inspiration from local knowledge and wildlife I found new practice in what surrounds me. with this I often was met with litter whether blowing into my garden or trampled through the castle park meadows and having a background in conservation I was determined to at least whilst finding inspiration do something about it!
+Yet this conundrum led to a new beginning for my practice, exploring the communities and places that lay on my own doorstep in Craigmillar, rather than the landscapes further afield.
+Here I Explored the local parks taking inspiration from local knowledge and wildlife finding a new practice in what surrounds me.
+Yet Quite often in the local areas I was met with litter whether blowing into my garden or trampled through the castle park meadows. with having a background in conservation I was determined to at least do something about it!

-Therefore I took to start local litter picks, wich honestly started as a act of mindfulness, yet soon grew to be a entirely new community as I noticed many of the locals took so much interest in my wildlife antics therefore encouraging and inspiring myself to set up the online community, Craigmillar and Niddrie Litter Busters, that within weeks grew and thrived as a local litter picking group.
+Therefore I took to start local litter picks, wich honestly started as a act of mindfulness, yet soon grew to be a entirely new community as I noticed many of the locals took interest too in my wildlife antics therefore encouraging and inspiring myself to set up a online community that within weeks grew and thrived as a local litter picking group.

-As restrictions eased I organised group picks with the community that in time led to meeting many wonderful people across Craigmillar and Niddrie as also work with local park rangers and communities such as the Thistle foundation.
-Through meeting, working and walking with others I found my practice soon grew from a postgrad fledgling to a community artist where I joined Craigmillar Now as a garden artist in residence in November 2021.
+As restrictions eased I worked more and more with the community that in time led to meeting many wonderful people across Craigmillar and Niddrie working with local park rangers and communities such as the Thistle foundation.
+Through meeting, working and walking with others in the local landscape I then found my practice soon grew from a postgrad fledgling to a community artist where I joined Craigmillar Now as a garden artist in residence in November 2021.

 So I welcome you all to my creative adventures at Craigmillar now!
-Here will be my residency journey where I hope to continue to grow as an artist whilst sharing with the community the wonder and enthusiasm I feel towards the environments and habitats that surround us.
-Aiming to transform the garden spaces to be a space that is inclusive, inspiring and empowering for all within the community.
+Here will be my residency journey where Ill be sharing my journey at the centre where ill be looking at transforming the garden spaces to be a space that is inclusive, inspiring and empowering for all within the community.